foundriesio/docs/source/tutorials/compose-app/compose-app-shellhttpd-mqtt.rst

 The ``shellhttpd-mqtt/docker-compose.yml`` file has the configuration for the ``shellhttpd-mqtt`` app:

 - ``httpd-mqtt``: Name of the first service.
 - ``image``: Specifies the Docker container image from ``hub.foundries.io/${FACTORY}/shellhttpd-mqtt:latest``.
-This was created by the FoundriesFactory CI based on the Dockerfile in ``shellhttpd-mqtt``.
+  This was created by the FoundriesFactory™ Platform CI based on the Dockerfile in ``shellhttpd-mqtt``.
 In this case, the same folder.
 - ``extra_hosts``: Map the container to access the device ``localhost`` over the address ``host.docker.internal``.

 ``Dockerfile`` contains the commands to assemble the ``hub.foundries.io/${FACTORY}/shellhttpd-mqtt:latest`` Docker container image.

-The FoundriesFactory® CI will build and publish the image.
+The CI will build and publish the image.
 Finally, the Docker Compose Application above will specify it.

 Check the content of ``shellhttpd-mqtt/Dockerfile``: